Marine971/Marine971/README.md

 # Hi there 👋

-I'm a a student Developer bases in Paris.
+I'm a student Developer base in Paris.
 I love teach web development and all kinds of other things online and I'm ready for discussions and making new projects.

 * 💼 Currently work on Javascript project
 * ⚡️ Fun Facts : I love FOOD 🌭 & MOTORBIKE 🏍